Greece › Mykonos › Best Towns

 Choosing where to stay in Mykonos comes down to one main question: do you want the energy and convenience of Mykonos Town, or do you want to wake up near the beach?

-- Stay in Town: Best for restaurants, bars, shopping, nightlife, and first-time visitors who want the easiest base.
-You can walk everywhere in the evening and take buses or boats to different beaches during the day.
-The downside is noise, crowds, and no proper swimming beach in town.
+- Stay in Mykonos Town: Best for restaurants, bars, shopping, nightlife, short stays, and travelers without a car.
+The downside is noise, crowds, high prices, luggage hassles, and no proper swimming beach in the center.

 Mykonos: The Layout